seangoogoo/staff-directory/README.md

 ## To Do
 - Remove the login from the Public staff directory views
+- Add email address to the staff model
 - Setup a functional registering confirmation email or remove this option
 - Test the password reset page
 - Add an administrator profile page